 Automated Valuation Models (AVM)

 Both Lenders and Real Estate Brokers use Automated Valuation Models (AVM).
-They offer a certain range of values and indicate a confidence score.
-Realtors also use the RVM (Realtor Valuation Model).
+They offer a specific range of values and indicate a confidence score.
+Realtors use the RVM (Realtor Valuation Model), as well.
 We always do a visual home inspection to calculate the most accurate home value and take your home’s unique features into account.
 There is no substitute for a local and experienced Realtor, having extensive knowledge of the area.

-Have you had any thoughts on selling your Englewood Home?
+Have you had any thoughts on selling your Home in Rotonda West?

 The 2020 real estate marketing is changing quickly.
 See how that is impacting your home value.
-If you are not yet ready to talk about selling, you may want to watch the value of your home before talking to a real estate agent.
-We’ll provide you with a seeling guide before you start the listing process.
-Here you can dive right into the 7 important things to consider before putting your home on the market.
+If you are not yet ready to talk about selling, you may want to receive an instant home value estimate before talking to a real estate agent.
+We’ll provide you with a selling guide before you start the listing process.
+Here you can dive right into the seven essential things to consider before putting your home on the market.